safl/chplforpyp-docs/docs/source/basics.rst

     A ``domain`` defines a set of indexes.
 When iterating over the domain associated with an array, as in the example above, you effectively iterate over all the indexes of all elements in the array.
 You might be accustomed to ``0-based`` indexing from Python when using lists and tuples.
 With Chapel you can define whether you want your arrays to be ``0-based`` or ``1-based``.
     In the example above, the array is ``0-based`` since the indexes are defined by the range ``0..9``.
 If you would prefer ``1-based`` arrays you would define it using the range ``1..10`` instead.

-    This is quite powerful feature.
+    This is quite a powerful feature.
 When using arrays as abstractions for matrices, you might find it useful to use ``1-based`` indexing and in other situations a different indexing scheme.
 With Chapel you can define the index-set and scheme that is most convenient for the domain you are working within.

 Initialization